AlanCLo/JenkinsServer/duplicity/README.md

 %echo done
 EOF
 gpg --batch --generate-key gpg.encrypt.script
-# To list keys on the system
+# List keys and signatures on the system.
+Grab the key and sig for the params
-gpg -k
+gpg --list-signatures
 ```
 Change _Name-Real_, _Name-Email_, _Passphrase_ and other settings to your preference.
 Don't forget to make note of the Passphrase!!